pedroelbanquero/functional_information_conjecture/README.md

 ```

-We can encode merged funcional datasets as two symbols
+We can encode merged funcional datasets as two function symbols

 ```

 A,100,1,2,3,4

 B,100,2,4,6,8

 100,A,B

 ```

+## Functional encoding and dimensions, vector processing

+With a n dimensions vector , extract n element to grup them by order

+Process each 1 dimision vector with probnet

+Join in a viceversa process the data to the original state.